What we know, and what we don’t, about Trump’s diagnosis

 WHAT WE KNOW: TRUMP’S MEDICAL CONDITION

-Dr. Sean Conley, the president’s physician, said Trump was given a steroid dexamethasone after his blood oxygen level had dropped suddenly twice in recent days, but he “has continued to improve” since then.
-Conley said Trump could be discharged from Walter Reed National Military Medical Center as early as Monday.
+Dr. Sean Conley, the president’s physician, said Trump was given dexamethasone, a steroid, after his blood oxygen level had dropped suddenly twice in recent days, but he “has continued to improve” since then.
+Trump is to be evaluated again on Monday and is optimistic he can be discharged after that, said his chief of staff, Mark Meadows.

 Along with a steroid, Trump has been treated with two experimental drugs, doctors said.